pguzman-codes/log-file-search/README.md

 # Log-File-Search
-Parse .log files looking for or excluding keywords
+Parse .log files looking for or excluding keywords.
 One of my first projects starting out as a software developer, helping the network admin find certain words or IP addresses in large log files.

 Takes a moment to read the number of lines in a log file (or multiple log files) since I wasn't used to asynchronous tasks in VB at the time.